alrevuelta/eth-metrics/README.md

 ## Introduction

-Monitor the performance of your Ethereum 2.0 staking pool.
+Monitor the performance of your ethereum consensus staking pool.
 Just input the withdrawal credential(s) or wallet address(es) that was used in the deposit contract and the network you want to run.
-Note that a prysm gRPC beacon-chain is required at `localhost:4000`.
-Tested with up to 30000 validators.
+This will be used to identify your validators.
+Some of the parameters that are monitored:
+* Deposited Eth and rewards
+* Rates of faulty head/source/target votes (see GASPER algorithm)
+* Delta in rewards/penalties between consecutive epochs
+* Proposed and missed blocks for each epoch

 Some features:
-* Deposited Eth and rewards monitoring
-* Rates of faulty head/source/target voting
-* Monitor the percent of validators which balance decreased
-* Monitor the amount of eth that was earned/lost in an epoch
-* Proposed and missed blocks monitoring
 * All metrics are exposed with prometheus, see `/prometheus`
-* Only the latest epoch is analyzed, this tool can't go back in time from deployment
+* Calculates all metrics streaming the latest head-1 epoch
 * No need to run an archival node, default config should be enough

 See [this](https://github.com/alrevuelta/eth-pools-metrics/blob/master/prometheus/prometheus.go) for more information about the metrics and [this](https://github.com/alrevuelta/eth-pools-metrics/blob/master/docs/pools.md) if you want to get your pool monitored.

+**A note to old users:** This project started using [prysm](https://github.com/prysmaticlabs/prysm) gRPC but has migrated to the http api to be cross compatible with all clients.
+If you are still interested in the gRPC implementation, see [v0.0.10](https://github.com/alrevuelta/eth-metrics/releases/tag/v0.0.10) release.

 ## Build